nicnilov/elixir-c-interop/README.md

 * Dockerized setup is possible but is not provided for.
 Use one of the Elixir images https://hub.docker.com/_/elixir.
 This project currenly depends on Elixir 1.16.x.

-* For a version-managed setup using asdf follow the steps below.
+* For a version-managed setup using `asdf` follow the steps below.

 ---

 1. Install asdf: https://asdf-vm.com/guide/getting-started.html

-2. Update the asdf's internal data:
+2. Update the asdf's internal data (if installed before):

 ```
 asdf update